Geography of Argentina: Water resources

 On the other hand, lakes and lagoons are permanent accumulations of water over impervious depressions.
 Their difference is mainly based on their extension and depth.
 They are very important for stream regulation, as a source of energy, tourist attraction and its ichthyologic wealth.
-In Argentina, all major lakes are in Patagonia (Carlevari and Carlevari, 2007).
+In Argentina, all major lakes are in Patagonia.

 Rivers

 Major rivers in Argentina include the Pilcomayo, Paraguay, Bermejo, Colorado, Río Negro, Salado, Uruguay and the largest river, the Paraná.
 The latter two flow together before meeting the Atlantic Ocean, forming the estuary of the Río de la Plata.
 Regionally important rivers are the Atuel and Mendoza in the homonymous province, the Chubut in Patagonia, the Río Grande in Jujuy, and the San Francisco River in Salta.

 Lakes

 There are several large lakes in Argentina, many of them in Patagonia.
 Among these are lakes Argentino and Viedma in Santa Cruz, Nahuel Huapi in Río Negro and Fagnano in Tierra del Fuego, and Colhué Huapi and Musters in Chubut.
 Lake Buenos Aires and O'Higgins/San Martín Lake are shared with Chile.
-Mar Chiquita, Córdoba, is the largest salt water lake in the country.
+Mar Chiquita, Córdoba, is the largest saltwater lake in the country.
 There are numerous reservoirs created by dams.
 Argentina features various hot springs, such as those at Termas de Río Hondo with temperatures between 30 °C and 65 °C.

-A recent global remote sensing analysis suggested that there were 3,091 km2 of tidal flats in Argentina, making it the 9th ranked country in terms of how much tidal flat occurs there.
+A recent global remote sensing analysis suggested that there were 3,091 km2 of tidal flats in Argentina, making it the ninth ranked country in terms of how much tidal flat occurs there.